Invelord/Invelord/README.md

 # 💫 About Me:
-I am a programmer and also a content creator.
 I make videos on youtube, instagram, and many other social media platforms.
-If you ever need to contact me (wether it is formal or informal), please join my discord server and message me.
 You can check out my social media accounts below.
+For formal contact, please send me an email: invelord@gmail.com

 Social Medias: